 Kerby (2012) states that students of color are given harsher punishments in school discipline compared to their counterparts, representing approximately 70% of the school initiated arrests or referrals to law enforcement.
 In the same report by Kerby (2012) based upon the Sentencing Project, the students that are referred eventually end up in the juvenile justice system, resulting in 58% of these black youth being sentenced to adult prisons.
 Another contributing factor to school success is poverty levels.
-Research conducted by Macartney, Bishaw, and Fontenot (2013) for the United States Census Bureau indicate African Americans are three times more likely to be in poverty than Caucasians.
+Research conducted by Macartney, Bishaw, and Fontenot (2013) for the United States Census Bureau indicated that African Americans are three times more likely to be in poverty than whites.

 The long lasting impact of habitual suspensions from school not only affects the life of the student and the family, it also has negative substantial effects on all of society.

 Consequently, the problem is not just one for individual families or schools to scrutinize, but all of the general public.
-Businesses, civic organizations, community leaders, mental health officials, and justice systems would be well advised and would benefit from reviewing the research and use the findings as the basis for banning together to take action to assist in addressing this alarming issue.
-Many school districts are currently investigating and implementing strategies to reduce suspensions, but this is disproportionately low based upon the
+Businesses, civic organizations, community leaders, mental health officials, and justice systems would be well advised and would benefit from reviewing the research and using the findings as the basis for banning together to take action to assist in addressing this alarming issue.
+Many school districts are currently investigating and implementing strategies to reduce suspensions, but this is disproportionately low based upon the research that demonstrates that suspension does not address its intent.
+The majority of school